scalameta/metals/docs/editors/emacs.md

 ## Installation

-To use `metals` in Emacs, place this snippet in your Emacs configuration to load `lsp-scala` along with its dependencies:
+To use Metals in Emacs, place this snippet in your Emacs configuration to load `lsp-scala` along with its dependencies:

 ```el